michaelbromley/michaelbromley.co.uk/content/about.md

   weight     = 4
 +++

 ### Hi!
-I'm am a software developer originally from Manchester, England and now based in Vienna, Austria.
+I'm a software developer originally from Manchester, England and now based in Vienna, Austria.

 {{< figure src="/assets/speaking.jpg" title="Speaking about creative coding at WeAreDevs 2017" >}}